datacarpentry/openrefine-socialsci/episodes/02-working-with-openrefine.md

 > > All four cleaning steps can be performed by combining `.replace`
 > > statements.
 The command is:
 > > `value.replace("[", "").replace("]", "").replace(" ", "").replace("'", "")`
-> > This can also be done in four separate steps if prefered.
+> > This can also be done in four separate steps if preferred.
 > > November was the most common month for respondents to lack food.
 > {: .solution}
 {: .challenge}